Mark-MDO47/UniRemote/code/RFIDRC522test/README.md

 I made a version of the Random Nerds CYDCalibrate.ino
 - Rui Santos & Sara Santos - Random Nerd Tutorials - https://RandomNerdTutorials.com/touchscreen-calibration/

 ... that I call  CYDbitBangCalibrate.ino here.
-For some reason I don't understand the calibration constants are quite different between the two libraries, as you can see by looking at the two calibration text files.
+For some reason I don't understand, the calibration constants are quite different between the two SPI libraries.
+You can see that by looking at the two calibration text files, also in the following directory.
 - https://github.com/Mark-MDO47/UniRemote/tree/master/code/CYDbitBangCalibrate